 Transfer students must successfully complete their last 30 hours in residence at Drake University.

-Once 24 credit hours have been accumulated, the student will be contacted concerning his/her academic goals, past performance and intent to be admitted to the University.
+Once 24 credit hours have been accumulated, the student will be contacted concerning his/her academic goals, past performance and intent to seek admission for earning a bachelors degree.
 If the student does not intend to pursue a Drake degree, he/she may continue as an unclassified student.
-Unclassified students who want to become degree-seeking candidates must submit the application for admission and official transcripts of all courses attempted at all postsecondary institutions attended.
+Unclassified students who want to become degree-seeking candidates must submit the application for admission and official transcripts of all courses attempted for all terms at all postsecondary institutions attended.

 Applicants are required to meet the same standards for admission as transfer students.
-The Office of Admission evaluates credit for the courses completed, including hours earned at Drake.
+The Office of Admission coordinates the transcript evaluation process with the respective colleges and schools.
 The dean’s office of the appropriate college or school decides how each course accepted applies toward Drake’s degree requirements.

 Drake University follows the recommendations for baccalaureate credit in the Guide to Evaluation of Educational Experiences in the Armed Services of the Office on Educational Credit of the American Council on Education.
 Credit is allowed as specified in the upper-division baccalaureate category and the lower-division baccalaureate/associate degree category.

 Degree-seeking full- or part-time undergraduates whose studies are interrupted for a period of one or more fall or spring semesters, are required to submit an application for re-enrollment through the Dean’s Office of the college or school of their last enrollment.
 Students are encouraged to begin the re-enrollment process at least two months prior to the beginning of the semester or summer session in which they intend to re-enroll.
 Re-enrollment forms are available from the Office of the Student Records and Academic Information and at /cgi-bin/reenrollment.cgi.
 Returning students who intend to apply for financial assistance are encouraged to submit all required documents by March 1.